Intel® Debug Extensions for WinDbg* comprise the following features:

-- Connect the host and the target with a probe (Intel® In-Target Probe (Intel® ITP) or Intel® Direct Connect Interface (Intel® DCI)).
+- Connect the host system to the target one with the Intel® In-Target Probe (Intel® ITP) or the Intel® Direct Connect Interface (Intel® DCI).

-- Power on the probe and the target.
+- Power one the probe and the target system.

 - At this point, two Python* objects are available for debugging:

 - itpkd - wrapper over WinDbg* and kernel debug console

 Execute windbg() to halt the target and run a WinDbg* session.
 After that, WinDbg* starts connecting to the target.